7 Skincare Hacks for Combination Skin Perfection

 Start with once or twice a week and see how your skin responds.
 You might find your T-zone can handle more frequent exfoliation than your cheeks.
 Apply the exfoliant with gentle motions, focusing on areas that tend to get congested but being lighter on sensitive or dry patches.

-Pore-minimising products are your T-zone's best mate.
+Pore-refining products are your T-zone's best mate.
 These products typically contain ingredients that help reduce the appearance of pores and control oil production.
 The key is using them strategically on areas that actually need them, rather than your entire face.

-Niacinamide is fantastic for minimising pore appearance and regulating oil production.
+Niacinamide is fantastic for refining pore appearance and regulating oil production.
 Retinol can also help with pore size over time, though start slowly if you're new to it.
 Salicylic acid keeps pores clear, while zinc helps control oil production without over-drying.

 Focus these products on your T-zone where pores tend to be more visible.
 Apply them after cleansing but before moisturiser.
 Start with a small amount – these products can be potent, and you don't want to over-treat your skin.
 Consistency is key, so use them regularly rather than sporadically.